HarrisKoko/Project3-CUDA-Path-Tracer/README.md

 The path tracer supports loading complex geometry from GLTF files, extending the renderer beyond simple primitives.
 GLTF (GL Transmission Format) is a standard 3D file format that stores mesh data, materials, and scene hierarchies in a compact structure suitable for GPU rendering.

 The implementation uses the TinyGLTF library to parse GLTF files.
 For each mesh in the model, the loader extracts vertex positions, normals, and triangle indices from the file's buffer data.
 GLTF organizes this information through a series of accessors and buffer views, which the loader traverses to reconstruct the geometry.
-Since GLTF supports multiple data types for indices (unsigned byte, short, or int), the code includes type detection to handle each format correctly.

 Vertex positions are stored in a global vertex array, while triangle connectivity is preserved through index triplets.
 If a mesh includes explicit normals, those are loaded and normalized.
 Otherwise, the loader generates default upward-facing normals as a fallback.
 While GLTF files contain additional material information like roughness and metalness maps for physically based rendering, this implementation does not currently utilize these features.
 Future work could incorporate texture mapping and PBR shading using this stored material data.